Best films on Disney+ UK in December 2024

 Summary:The record-breaking life and career of the five-time Academy Award-winning composer John Williams, famous for acclaimed film soundtracks including Star Wars, Jaws and Harry Potter, is the subject of this Disney+ original documentary.
 Featuring contributions from a star-studded cast including Steven Spielberg, J.J.
 Abrams, Chris Columbus and George Lucas, this film is a loving tribute to a man who has shaped modern cinema.

 Why you should watch: For decades, the music of John Williams has been instantly recognisable across the world.
-He is a superstar who has attracted superstar fans - and the star quality on offer in this doc alone would make it worth a watch.
+He is a mastermind who has attracted devoted fans - and the star quality on offer in this doc alone would make it worth a watch.
 The man behind the record book, however, is also fascinating.
 From writing his first film score while stationed at Pepperrell Air Force Base to collaborating on Hollywood’s biggest franchises, this is the story of the only man who has been nominated for an Oscar in every decade since the 1960s.

 Available November 1